 Dandruff.
 Dealing with flakes?
 Mix together equal parts apple cider vinegar and distilled water.
 Massage the solution into your scalp and rinse thoroughly.
 Repeat once or twice a week.
 ACV’s antifungal abilities help fight dandruff, while its acidic properties restore natural pH levels.

 Acne scars.
 Are you a pimple popper?
 If so, then ACV is what you need to fade those acne scars.
-If you have hyperpigmentation (darker skin than the surrounding area) that are a result of the acne scars, using ACV over time can restore your skin’s natural coloring depending on the severity of the mark.
+If you have hyperpigmentation (darker skin than the surrounding area) that is a result of the acne scars, using ACV over time can restore your skin’s natural coloring depending on the severity of the mark.
 Mix one tablespoon of vinegar with two cups of water and dab onto clean/dry skin.
 ACV not only removes dead skin but will help to lighten up that scar.

 **Word to the wise!
 Make sure the ACV has not expired as, over time, vinegar becomes more acidic and can actually burn your skin.
 When in doubt about using anything on your skin, check with a health practitioner about its safety!